mjpclab/go-http-file-server/README.md

 --mkdir-dir <fs-path> ...
     Similar to --mkdir, but use file system path instead of url path.

+    Notes for mkdir options:
+        To avoid ambiguity, names shadowed by aliased items cannot be created.

 --global-delete
     Allow delete items under all url paths.
 --delete <url-path> ...
     Allow delete items under specific url paths(and sub paths).
 --delete-dir <fs-path> ...
     Similar to --delete, but use file system path instead of url path.

+    Notes for delete options:
+        To avoid ambiguity, aliased items under a path cannot be deleted.
+        Non-aliased files/directories inside aliased items still can be deleted.
+        To avoid ambiguity, files/directories shadowed by aliased items cannot be deleted.

 -A|--global-archive
     Allow user to download the whole contents of current directory for all url paths.